oss-review-toolkit/ort-ci-github-action/README.md

 All contributions are welcome.
-If you are interested in contributing, please read our [contributing guide][ort-contributing-md], and to get quick answers to any of your questions we recommend you [join our Slack community][ort-join-slack].
+If you are interested in contributing, please read our [contributing guide][ort-contributing-md], and to get quick answers to any of your questions we recommend you [join our Slack community][ort-slack].

 # License